 The most efficient solution is to use an assessment platform like Yaksha which helps you curate hyper-personalised reports to suit your organisation’s needs.
 Yaksha can help HRs and L&D managers to curate assessments based on specific needs, so you can administer them to employees on a regular basis (typically once per year).
 The modern workforce has been evolving for years, but with modern technologies and industries emerging every day it’s more important than ever to make sure that employees have the skills necessary in today’s economy.
 A comprehensive skill-gap analysis can help you gain actionable insights about the skill-levels of your employees.
 To learn more about skill-gap analysis, read our detailed blog on the same topic.

 Differences between using assessments to hire new employees and evaluate existing employees

-Many organizations use skill assessment tests as part of their hiring process.
-However, skill assessments can also be used to evaluate the performance of your existing employees.
+Many organizations use skill-assessment tests as part of their hiring process.
+However, skill-assessment tests can also be used to evaluate the performance of your existing employees.
 While there are some similarities between the two uses, there are also some significant differences to keep in mind.

 - The purpose of the assessment

 When you are using a skill assessment for hiring, the purpose is to identify whether a candidate has the necessary skills for the job.
 When you are using a skill assessment to evaluate an employee, the purpose is to identify areas of strengths and weaknesses so that you can provide targeted training and development.

 - The focus of the assessment